[Week 40 of 52 Weeks to a Better Relationship With Your Child]

 Next, make sure that when authority is used, it is done with a calm assurance.
 A confident, loving authority does not need to rant or threat.
 Just take the necessary action and help the child to understand what is going on.

 Make sure that your exercise of authority is never a matter of ego.
 That is, the child being required to do something is not a measure of your power or reputation.

-Give the child as many choices as you can in good conscience.
+Give the child regular opportunities to make choices for things, things you can in good conscience allow them to bear.
 This may not look the same for every family.
 Some parents insist on more regular schedules or eating habits.
 Other parents are more concerned with social scripts to keep things moving smoothly.
 A lot of things tend to fall under house rules, and that’s okay.
 However, it is a parent’s role to bring some order and security to the family interactions and living quarters.

 Don’t be misled by governmental definitions of childhood!
 Children do not mature based on the latest age limits.
 Most age limits set up by the government are not there for the benefit of the children, but for the advantages of adults in power.
 Let children grow in independence while explaining to them the limits they must face due to certain laws.

 The bottom line about rebellion

 Rebellion is not inevitable.
 What is commonly called rebellion in older children is frequently is not rebellion, because they have a legitimate claim on more independence.
 Growing into adulthood is not an act of rebellion.

 Just thinking properly about authority and rebellion can take care of a lot of parenting concerns.
 Teaching your children to think properly about it all will help them understand themselves better and make better decisions about judging who is a real authority and how to honor that.